pkyanam/ArduRoomba/README.md

 # ArduRoomba

-This library built for the Arduino IDE allows an Arduino Uno to interface with the iRobot® Create 2 and compatible iRobot® Roombas (500 series through 800 series non-WiFi models)
+ArduRoomba is a library for Arduino that facilitates interfacing with iRobot Create 2 devices and compatible iRobot Roombas (500 series through 800 series non-WiFi models).
+This library is tested with Uno R3 and Uno R4 Minima/WiFi, and it is based on the iRobot Roomba 500 Open Interface (OI) Specification.

-Designed around the iRobot® Roomba 500 Open Interface (OI) Specification (included in PDF form as part of this repo).
-This spec corresponds with the iRobot Create 2 Open Interface.

-Instructions for how to use and compatbility info can be found below.
+## Features
+- Control iRobot Roomba/Create 2 devices using Arduino.
+- Utilizes the iRobot Roomba 500 series Open Interface Specification.
+- Compatible with Arduino Uno R3 and Uno R4 Minima/WiFi.

+## Installation
+To install the ArduRoomba library, download this repository and include it in your Arduino IDE.
+For more detailed instructions, refer to the [Arduino Library Installation Guide](https://www.arduino.cc/en/guide/libraries).

 ## How to Use
-Please refer to the information below before proceeding.
-Please know that improper wiring may result in damage to your Arduino and/or iRobot unit.

-The OI operates at 5V logic levels therefore please ensure your specific board/MCU (if not using an Arduino Uno) is compatible with 5V logic levels.

-If not, you WILL have to shift voltage levels or risk damage to your board/MCU.
-Please refer to Page 3 of the PDF for more detailed info on the iRobot serial connector.
+Before proceeding, ensure your wiring is correct and compatible with 5V logic levels.
+Improper wiring may damage your Arduino or iRobot unit.
+Refer to Page 3 of the included PDF for detailed information on the iRobot serial connector.

-##
+### Wiring Diagram
-This wiring diagram will work for Arduino Uno R3, Arduino Uno R4 Minima, and Arduino Uno R4 WiFi
+This wiring diagram is suitable for Arduino Uno R3, Arduino Uno R4 Minima, and Arduino Uno R4 WiFi:

 ![WiringDiagram](https://github.com/pkyanam/ArduRoomba/assets/37784174/cb9dd879-04ae-4499-ab68-aed5dfe68eef)

+### Basic Usage
+To use the library, include `ArduRoomba.h` in your sketch.
+Refer to the included example sketches (`BasicUsage.ino` and `RemoteControl.ino`) for usage examples.

-## Compatibilty
+## Compatibility
-IDE(s):
+### IDEs:

-	Arduino IDE (tested with version(s) 2.X.X)
+- Arduino IDE (tested with version 2.X.X)

-Board(s) / MCU(s):
+### Boards/MCUs:

-	Arduino Uno R3
+- Arduino Uno R3

-	Arduino Uno R4
+- Arduino Uno R4

-Other MCUs/boards MAY be compatible, but have not been tested.
-If you would like to test another board or MCU, please share your results by creating a new Issue for this repository.
+- Other boards/MCUs may be compatible but are not tested.

-iRobot Roomba model(s):
+### iRobot Roomba Models:

-Tested:

-	iRobot Roomba 551 (A model known to be sold at Costco Wholesale)
+- Tested: iRobot Roomba 551 (Costco Wholesale model)
+- Untested but potentially compatible: iRobot Create 2, iRobot Roomba 500, 600, 700, and 800 series (excluding WiFi models).

+## Contributing
-Untested (Non-WiFi from the following families should be compatible, but are not guaranteed to work.
-If you would like to test another robot from this list, please share your results by creating a new Issue for this repository):
+If you test this library with other boards or iRobot models, please share your results by creating an issue in this repository.

-	iRobot® Create 2

-	iRobot® Roomba 500 series (excluding 551)

-	iRobot® Roomba 600 series

-	iRobot® Roomba 700 series

-	iRobot® Roomba 800 series
+## Authors and Acknowledgments
+- Preetham Kyanam <preetham@preetham.org>

+## License
+This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+For more details, see the LICENSE file in this repository.

+For more information, visit the [project page](https://github.com/pkyanam/ArduRoomba).